bx6ba/top-xi-player-ranking/README.md

 Syed Mohammed Ahmed | syedmohd2002@gmail.com

-# Top XI: Data-Driven Player Ranking in European Football
+# Player Performance Evaluation Model in Football

 This project identifies the top-performing football players across Europe's top 5 leagues during the 2024/25 season using over 300 per-90-minute performance metrics.
 The final output is a fully data-driven 3–4–3 formation based on role-specific evaluation and statistical modeling.